Katharine Hsu

-Katharine Chia-Rae Hsu is an American physician-scientist with a field of research in human natural killer cells.
+Katharine Chia-Rae Hsu is an American physician-scientist in the field of research in human natural killer cells.
+Hsu has worked as an attending physician and member at Memorial Sloan Kettering Cancer Center.

 She has been a professor of medicine at Weill Cornell Medicine, and director of the Tri-Institutional MD–PhD Program.
-Hsu has also led her own laboratory at the Memorial Sloan Kettering Cancer Center.

 Education

 Hsu received a Bachelor of Science and a Master of Science from Stanford University in 1987.
 She received a Doctor of Philosophy in cell biology in 1993 and a Doctor of Medicine in 1994, both from Cornell University.

 During her doctoral studies at Cornell University, she studied at the laboratory of Moses Chao.
 Her doctoral dissertation was titled, Mechanisms of TNF receptor action: Studies using chimeric receptor mutants.

 Hsu completed an internship and residency in internal medicine at Brigham and Women's Hospital in Boston in 1997.
 She completed a postdoctoral fellowship in hematology and oncology at Memorial Sloan Kettering Cancer Center in New York City in 2002.